Ciro23/c-blog/README.md

 1. Create a post
 2. Add a comment to a post
 3. View a post and all its comments
+4. List all posts

 ## Support
-It's currently supported on Unix-based systems only, and it was correctly tested on Linux and macOS.
+It's currently supported on Unix-based systems only, and it was tested on Linux and macOS.
+This project is not perfect as it may crash sometimes :/